As a biology major, you will gain the knowledge, skills, and critical thinking needed for a successful career in modern biology and related fields.

 Research Opportunities: Start working in a biology research lab as early as your first year.

-The B.S. in Biological Sciences offers four degree options, which lead to a wide range of career opportunities.
+The B.S. in Biological Sciences offers several degree options, which lead to a wide range of career opportunities.

 • General Biology Option — Gain a broad foundation in the biological sciences, and customize your curriculum by selecting advanced course electives that match your interests and career goals.
 This option provides all the requirements for students pursuing health professions.
 Courses for the General Biology Option